ashleycoles/laravel-json-asserter/README.md

 # laravel-json-asserter

-A prototype tool to make writing and reading Laravel JSON assertions less painfull.
+A prototype tool to make using the Laravel Fluent JSON testing API easier to use.

 ## Example